-You may vote at the special meeting if you owned shares of BNSF common stock at the close of business on [•], the record date for the meeting.
+You may vote at the special meeting if you owned shares of BNSF common stock at the close of business on December 18, 2009, the record date for the meeting.
 You may cast one vote for each share of BNSF common stock that you owned as of that record date.

-Adoption of the merger agreement requires the vote of (i) holders of at least 66-2/3% of the issued and outstanding shares of BNSF common stock not owned by Berkshire or any of its affiliates or associates and (ii) holders of a majority of the issued and outstanding shares of BNSF common stock.
+Adoption of the merger agreement requires the vote of (i) holders of at least $66-^{2}/3\%$ of the issued and outstanding shares of BNSF common stock not owned by Berkshire or any of its affiliates or associates and (ii) holders of a majority of the issued and outstanding shares of BNSF common stock.

-As of the close of business on [•], the record date for the special meeting, there were [•] shares of BNSF common stock outstanding and entitled to vote.
-As of the same date, Berkshire and its affiliates and associates owned [•] shares of BNSF common stock, representing approximately [•]% of total issued and outstanding shares of BNSF common stock.
-In addition, as of the same date, the directors and executive officers of BNSF as a group owned and were entitled to vote [•] shares of BNSF common stock, or less than [•]% of the total issued and outstanding shares of BNSF common stock on that date.
+As of the close of business on December 18, 2009, the record date for the special meeting, there were 340,650,362 shares of BNSF common stock outstanding and entitled to vote.
+As of the same date, Berkshire and its affiliates and associates owned 76,777,029 shares of BNSF common stock, representing approximately 22.5% of the total issued and outstanding shares of BNSF common stock.
+In addition, as of the same date, the directors and executive officers of BNSF as a group owned and were entitled to vote 932,874 shares of BNSF common stock, or less than 0.5% of the total issued and outstanding shares of BNSF common stock or the state as of the same date.
+BNSF common stock or the same date, the directors and executive officers of BNSF common stock on that date.
 BNSF currently expects that all directors and executive officers will vote their shares in favor of the merger, although none of them has entered into any agreement obligating them to do so.